inshakovav/otus-hw-22-metrics/HELP.md

 mvn package
 ```
 `
 var 1.
-Only build to local
+Only build to local.
+!
+Doesn't work for K8s, only for Docker.
 ```bash
 docker build -t alxinsh/metrics-demo:v2 .
 ```